Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Introduction

 \section{Introduction}

 According to the standard cosmological model, in the early universe, radiation dominated the background expansion, consequently suppressing the growth of sub-horizon density fluctuations.
-As matter energy density took over around the redshift $z_{\text{eq}} \sim 3400$ - the matter-radiation equality epoch - expansion slowed, allowing structure formation to proceed.
+As matter energy density took over around the redshift $z_{\eq} \sim 3400$ - the matter-radiation equality epoch - expansion slowed, allowing structure formation to proceed.
 Radiation at that time consisted of a baryon-photon plasma, where photons redistributed energy through diffusion.
-While the cosmological implications of interactions between radiation and dark matter before recombination have been minimally explored,~\cite{Velten_2021} applied the mechanism introduced by~\cite{Zimdahl:1996fj} to a model where two adiabatic fluids (matter and radiation) reach approximate thermal equilibrium.
+While the cosmological implications of interactions between radiation and dark matter before recombination have been minimally explored, Ref.~\cite{Velten_2021} applied the mechanism introduced by Ref.~\cite{Zimdahl:1996fj} to a model where two adiabatic fluids (matter and radiation) reach approximate thermal equilibrium.
+In this approach, the thermalized fluids consist of particles whose interactions are sufficiently weak that their interaction energy can be neglected.
+As a result, the total energy density of the resultant composite fluid can be approximated as the sum of the energy densities of its individual components.
+Nevertheless, these interactions are sufficiently strong to sustain the equilibrium.

 Hence, a nonvanishing bulk viscosity may be produced in the system as a whole, owing to differing cooling rates between the two perfect fluids.
 This model will be revisited in more detail in the following section.
-Although interactions are weak enough to neglect their energy contribution, they still produce small nonequilibrium effects, which manifest as an effective bulk viscosity described in terms of Eckart theory~\cite{Eckart:1940te}.
+Although interactions are weak enough to neglect their energy contribution, they still produce small nonequilibrium effects, which manifest as an effective bulk viscosity described in terms of Eckart theory, cf. Ref.~\cite{Eckart:1940te}.

 Among the various dissipative processes considered in cosmology, bulk viscosity is the most prominently favored.
 In contrast to shear viscosity and thermal conductivity, it is consistent with the symmetry requirements of homogeneous and isotropic Friedmann–Lemaître–Robertson–Walker (FLRW) spacetimes.
-This application highlights the intrinsic nonadiabatic nature of multifluid systems - an aspect absent in the standard cosmological model but widely studied in viscous cosmology scenarios~\cite{Zimdahl_1996,Brevik:2005bj,Brevik:2011mm,Li:2009mf,Hipolito-Ricaldi:2010wrq,Velten:2013pra,Brevik:2017msy}.
+This application highlights the intrinsic nonadiabatic nature of multifluid systems - an aspect absent in the standard cosmological model but widely studied in viscous cosmology scenarios, cf. Refs.~\cite{Zimdahl_1996,Brevik:2005bj,Brevik:2011mm,Li:2009mf,Hipolito-Ricaldi:2010wrq,Velten:2013pra,Brevik:2017msy,PhysRevD.111.083540}.